I7-Examples/When-in-Rome-2/docs/source.txt

-"When in Rome 2: Far from Home" by Emily Short.
+"When in Rome 2: Far from Home" by Emily Short

-Include (- Serial "090410"; -).
+Include (- Serial "201217"; -).
+The release number is 3.

 The story genre is "Science Fiction".
 The story headline is "A Puzzle Game in Five Brief Episodes".
 The story is episode 2 of "When in Rome".
 The story creation year is 2006.
 The story description is "Manhattan, 1954.